bitrise-io/devcenter/_articles/en/steps-and-workflows/disable-a-step-by-condition.md

             #!/bin/bash
             echo "This will never run, because of run_if:false"

-{% include message_box.html type="note" title="Experimenting with workflows" content="To experiment with different configurations for a workflow, without removing or disabling Steps, we recommend cloning the workflow.
-You can modify the cloned workflow as much as you wish without changing anything in the original."%}
+{% include message_box.html type="note" title="Experimenting with Workflows" content="To experiment with different configurations for a workflow, without removing or disabling Steps, we recommend cloning the Workflow.
+You can modify the cloned Workflow as much as you wish without changing anything in the original."%}

 ## Running a Step only in a CI environment